Season 3, Episode 7

 Yes.
 Yes, it is.
-Well, I love to that, you know, and your seven practices, the stopping down and celebrating, it's a really big core message that I have in my work to it, it's so important that the acknowledgement occurs, right?
-And that, that there's celebration even in the progress the journey that be so that your brain can acknowledge or can get the signal that like, Hey, I'm now here, you know, this, this is motivating.
+Well, I love that, you know, and your seven practices, the stopping down and celebrating, it's a really big core message that I have in my work to it, it's so important that the acknowledgment occurs, right?
+And that, that there's celebration even in the progress the journey that is so that your brain can acknowledge or can get the signal that like, Hey, I'm now here, you know, this, this is motivating.
 I'm gonna keep going.
-And so for you, when you and your practices, the value, and the need to celebrate is important, maybe even more so for perfectionist because why?
+And so for you, when you and your practices, the value, and the need to celebrate is important, maybe even more so for perfectionists because why?
 Like, how does that?
 How does that fit in with your work?

 Elizabeth Onyeabor: 28:47

 Yeah, absolutely.
-So taking time to celebrate is my my seventh practice the seven powerful practices for perfectionist, which we'll share with everybody who's listening.
+So taking time to celebrate is my seventh practice the seven powerful practices for perfectionists, which we'll share with everybody who's listening.
 And the thing is that we don't take time to celebrate because we either don't feel like it was good enough.
 Or how well you know, anybody can do it.
 It was expected.
 I mean, I remember when I was in high school, and I was invited to this big award dinner.
 I did not even invite my parents.
 I just told my mom to drop me off at school that night.
 And when she said oh, so what's going on tonight?
 Anyway, I said, oh, there's an award dinner, you know?
 And she's like, why didn't you invite me?
 I was like, Why didn't I invite her?
 Oh, cuz Hello, perfectionist.
-I mean, looking back now I know exactly why I just thought it was no big deal I was not celebrating was expected of me.
+I mean, looking back now I know exactly why I just thought it was no big deal I was not celebrating what was expected of me.
 I expected it of me.
-So taking time to celebrate progress, not perfect. perfection.
+So taking time to celebrate progress, is not perfect. perfection.
 So practice makes progress.
 And let's celebrate the progress toward it.
 Like I had a client who came home one day and said, You know what I put on my exercise clothes today.
-I didn't actually exercise, but woohoo, I am celebrating that progress.
-Because if we look back a few weeks ago, I didn't even get, you know, this is the farthest I've got sense, right.
-So I'm gonna celebrate getting the workout clothes on, because the next step may be actually working out,
+I didn't exercise, but woohoo, I am celebrating that progress.
+Because if we look back a few weeks ago, I didn't even get, you know, this is the farthest I've got sense, right?
+So I'm gonna celebrate getting the workout clothes on, because the next step may be working out,

 Michael Kithcart: 30:32

 right?
-Yes, it's those micro steps, like breaking things down to the, to the most simplest effort.
+Yes, it's those micro steps, like breaking things down to the, to the simplest effort.
 Like, if there's resistance from the beginning of taking an action, people are less likely to take it right.
-So if you just make it so simple, like just like your client, just put your exercise clothes on, eventually, you're going to want to put the shoes on, eventually, you're going to want to walk around the block, eventually, you know, some, some other desires gonna take hold, and you'll get that next little step.
+So if you just make it so simple, like just like your client, put your exercise clothes on, eventually, you're going to want to put the shoes on, eventually, you're going to want to walk around the block, eventually, you know, some, some other desires gonna take hold, and you'll get that next little step.

 Elizabeth Onyeabor: 31:06